Clinical Skills Development

 2. Where you do not feel competent, ask a more experienced member of staff to orientate you to the equipment, help you locate the relevant instructions or guidance, or access training.

-3. Reflect on what you know and need, learn and how you can ensure that you maintain your competence with equipment that you need to use in your work.
+3. Reflect on what you know and need, and see how you can ensure that you maintain your competence with equipment that you need to use in your work.

 Record any learning you have completed and your reflections in your portfolio and record your experience in using this equipment.